benfsheedy/exoplanet-analysis/README.md

 # exoplanet-analysis
-Exploring confirmed exoplanet data from the NASA Exoplanet Archive"
+Exploring confirmed exoplanet data from the NASA Exoplanet Archive